joshiemoore/p8pwn/README.md

 ## Quickstart

-If you just want to try out the PoC which pops a calc, you can load this cart into PICO-8 and run it:
+If you just want to try out the PoC which pops a calculator, you can load this cart into PICO-8 and run it:

 ![](p8pwn.p8.png)